A woman with glasses smiling at the camera, wearing a black shirt with blue stripes.

 Biography

 Raised in a musical family, Wen Li has developed a versatile repertoire that spans from opera to jazz.
 Before discovering her passion for Ethno/Musicology, Wen studied composition with Beth Denisch and Dennis Leclaire, with a specific focus on 20th- and 21st-century Western art music analysis.
 A devoted practitioner of drums across cultures, Wen studied Afro-Cuban drumming with maestro Sandy Pérez and Dr. Michael Birenbaum Quintero.
 As a writer, Wen writes about electronic music and experimental music.
 Wen is also a DJ, radio resident, and the founder of lukewarm sounds, an experimental sound lab dedicated to critical listening, creative music-making, and cross-cultural musical practices.
 Wen holds dual degrees in Musicology and Ethnic Studies from Boston University.
-Whether singing, teaching music theory, or drumming, Wen brings joy, humility, and curiosity to every lesson and all students.

 Teaching Philosophy